 You can use either fresh or frozen.
-I bought some frozen because the fresh did not look great and found it even better than the fresh because I didn’t have to slice and freeze it before assembling the packs.
-The fresh fruit does have to be prepped and frozen in a single layer so that it doesn’t stick together in the bags.
+I bought mostly frozen fruit because the fresh did not look great and it’s even better than the fresh because you don’t have to slice and freeze it before assembling the packs.

 While your fresh fruit is freezing, scoop about 1 tablespoon of yogurt into either a mini muffin tin or ice cube trays.
 I used a mini muffin tin and made 24 yogurt cubes.
 Cover and freeze until solid.